samiul008ghub/SIEM_SETUP_ELASTIC/README.md

 ## Overview

 This script automates the installation and configuration of Elasticsearch, Kibana, and Filebeat for setting up a Security Information and Event Management (SIEM) system.
 It guides you through the necessary steps, prompting for user input when needed.
+Please note this script will not support for the versions of 8.x or above.

 ## Features